flux-framework/flux-docs/adminguide.rst

- 2. Configure the system instance to load the job-manager ``perilog.so`` plugin, which is not active by default:
+ 2. Configure the system instance to load the job-manager ``perilog.so`` plugin, which is not active by default.
+This plugin enables job-manager prolog/epilog support in the instance:

     .. code-block:: toml